AdoptNeed.com

 • This Ain't "Mail-Order Birthing"

-Pre-adoptive parents, don't kid yourselves: Adoption is not just a commercial replacement for biological birth.
-It does involve expenses, but adoption leads to parenting, and you cannot buy parenting.
+Pre-adoptive parents, don't kid yourselves: Adoption is not a "substitute" for biological birth in which one "buys" a child.
+It is tempting, especially in this day and age, to think of adoption as a "commodity," and that if you "get" an adoption (or even "part" of one) for $200 less than someone else, you got a better "deal."
+But choosing your adoption agency, or your adoption attorney, that way is like choosing a church by how often they pass the plate.
+It does involve expenses, yes, but adoption leads to parenting, and you cannot buy parenting.
 The real "bottom line" on adoption is this: If you are not ready to do the life-long, soul-searching, hard work of parenting, do not adopt.

 • The Law Is An A__, uh . . . , Well, A "Mule"!